 - What key initiatives are they working on TODAY?
 What is at stake if this goes wrong?
 What will reward be if it goes right?

-- What single thing would make their work life better?
+- What single thing would make his work life better?

 - What ‘big win’ would they like to announce at the next management meeting?

 - What would make them look good in the eyes of their boss?

 - What hurdles does she jump to achieve her goals and metrics?